bsmith/w03d5_homework/README.md

     4. ✓ remove a Book from the Library (`POST` route)
 * ✓ `base.html` skeleton
 * ✓ Styling placeholder with just font
-* Tests for Book/Library
+* ✓ Tests for Book/Library

-# Extensions
+# ✓ Code Extensions

 * ✓ 'Checked out' _display only_
     * ✓ `checked_out` property on Books
     * ✓ 'checked out' status on lists and single book pages
-* Style everything with CSS
 * ✓ `POST` route to update `checked_out`
     * fiddly!

+# CSS Extensions

+* Style everything with CSS
+* ✓ Icons/emoji on all buttons

 # More extensions?